 'Make ready the way of the Lord, Make His paths straight!'"

 4Now John himself had a garment of camel's hair and a leather belt around his waist; and his food was locusts and wild honey.
-5 Then Jerusalem was going out to him, and all Judea and all the district around the Jordan; 6and they were being baptized by him in the Jordan River, as they confessed their sins.
+5Then Jerusalem was going out to him, and all Judea and all the district around the Jordan; 6and they were being baptized by him in the Jordan River, as they confessed their sins.

 - Matthew 3:1-6

-In other words they responded.
-It wasn't just I listened to John the Baptist and go, "yeah OK pretty good," little applause and then go back home.
+Notice that John preached and the result was that people responded in a dramatic way.
+They acknowledged what their sins were and they were immersed in the Jordan river, baptized in the Jordan river.
+In other words, they responded.
+It wasn't just, "I listened to John the Baptist and I went, 'Yeah, pretty good,' a little applause and then go back home."
 No. He was demanding that they deal with what he just said.
 And in this context the way to deal with that was to come forward and be baptized in preparation for the kingdom to come.
 That's what he was preaching.
 Then on Pentecost Sunday, Peter preaches the gospel of Christ for the first time.
 And what does he do?
 He finishes his sermon with an invitation to his hearers,

 37Now when they heard this, they were pierced to the heart, and said to Peter and the rest of the apostles, "Brethren, what shall we do?"
 38Peter said to them, "Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.
 39For the promise is for you and your children and for all who are far off, as many as the Lord our God will call to Himself."
 40And with many other words he solemnly testified and kept on exhorting them, saying, "Be saved from this perverse generation!"
 41So then, those who had received his word were baptized; and that day there were added about three thousand souls.